WilliamCRobinson/OrcaInputGenerator/readme.txt

     You cannot have certain Orca syntax in the template.orca file, unfortunately the curly brackets will be interpreted as things that need to be filled in, and it will fail to generate an input file.
 That stuff will have to be brute-force copy and pasted into place

+    keys in the config.ini can be left blank and the corresponding entry will be left out of the input file

 Using this python package: